Pre-Requisites

 each lab you will be: (1) viewing and downloading relevant pages and files.

-(2) Compiling and testing code in C++, C, Java, LISP, Prolog, etc. (3)
+(2) Compiling, testing, and fixing code in C++, C, Java, LISP, Prolog, etc.

-drawing UML diagrams,
+(3) drawing UML diagrams,

-Since the WWW is public, your lab work may be shared with the class as part of a lecture/discussion.
-They may also be used in accreditation plus open houses, and other department events.
+Since the WWW is public, your lab work may be shared with the class as part

 You will complete an Object-Oriented Analysis and Design project.
 This

-means (1) describing, in English, a new language, (2) giving examples of code
+means (1) describing, in English, a new language, (2) giving

 in the language, (3) describing the syntax using EBNF/XBNF, and (4) drawing